steinfletcher/gonum/README.md

 `gonum` is an enum generator for Go.
 It is inspired by the powerful enum types found in Java. `gonum` has the following capabilities

-* Reference an compare enums using values
+* Reference and compare enums using values
 * Provide a display value for the enumerated fields
 * Generate an enum instance from a string factory method
 * Generate a slice of display values